Khushi-009/AQI-prediction/README.md

 2. **Open the Notebook:**

-   From the Jupyter interface, click on your project's .ipynb file (e.g., `air_quality_forecasting.ipynb`).
+   From the Jupyter interface, click on your project's .ipynb file .

 3. **Run the Cells:**